-I know so many excellent musicians and a good teacher that didn’t go to any prestigious school and some other that come from the school with a name that would blow your mind and are just resting on their degrees!
+I know so many excellent musicians and good teachers that didn’t go to any prestigious school, and some other that come from the school with a name that would blow your mind and are just resting on their degrees!

-When you meet your teacher for the first time you will know the one who has the passion for it and the one who doesn’t.
+When you meet your teacher for the first time you will know the one who has a passion for it and the one who doesn’t.

 You also need to have the “contact” with the teacher, even if your teacher is a very good one, without the “contact” it will be tricky to build a bond with your teacher.

 Oh yeah and all the adverts that you can see on the net about: “Become a pianist in 10 lessons”, or “With my method, you will play a Chopin study after 6 months!”.
-So all that adverts, all of them, every single one of them, are lies as big as Trump saying that he wants to give America its past worldwide glory, or Nigel Farage when he says that he is not racist.
+So all that adverts,… all of them, every single one of them!!!
+Are lies as big as Trump saying that he wants to give America its past worldwide glory.

 If I say to you “With my method you will learn how to be a professional chef in 6 months” or “With my method, you will become a surgeon in 6 months.”
 Would you believe it?

-If you want music to be a plus in your life, whatever if you want to be a professional or not, you need to be an amateur first, love it, learn to live with it and then it will be beneficial for your brain development.
+If you want music to be a plus in your life, whatever if you want to be a professional or not, you need to be an amateur first, love it, learn to fit a bit of music time in your life, and then it will be beneficial for your brain development.

 Before you learn your first Japanese poem, learn a bit of vocabulary and not just a bit of “how it sounds like”.